eggmuffin95/Container_Orchestration/DOCKER/AWS/IAC-EC2-Public/README.md

 These files allow to :

-# Deploy a full AWS infrastructure from network items to instances using Terraform and provide an automatic ansible dynamic inventory
+# Deploy a full AWS infrastructure from network items to instances using Terraform and provide an automatic and dynamic ansible inventory.

 ## You can specify your own values in tfvars file.
 ## To deploy, run the following commands :